 If you’re serious about your millennial marketing strategy, you might have to make some changes to your firm.
 But you won’t be the only one.
 In a 2019 global survey, 73% of CXOs said their organizations had changed or developed their services in the past year to generate positive societal impact.

 With the tighter financial restrictions placed on millennials, it’s probably no surprise to hear they’re a generation of people less willing to make big expenditures.
-This is one of the major pain points facing the law firms who want to attract them.
+This is one of the major pain points facing the law firms that want to attract them.

 Although millennials are influenced by a law firm’s social impact, digital content, and social media presence, this could all be trumped by pricing.
 Almost 80% of millennials are heavily influenced by price and 66% of millennials would switch brands if they were offered at least a 30% discount.